Nitrogen cap

 2 min read

-Applying synthetic nitrogen fertiliser to grazed land is limited to 190 kilograms of nitrogen per hectare per year (kgN/ha/yr), averaged across the grazed land area.
-Dairy farmers also must report annual nitrogen use.
+Applying synthetic nitrogen fertiliser to grazed pasture is limited to 190 kilograms of nitrogen per hectare per year (kgN/ha/yr).
+Dairy farmers must also record and report their synthetic nitrogen fertiliser use annually.

-The nitrogen cap (N-cap) rule is one of several regulations implemented through the National Environmental Standard for Freshwater (NESF), aiming to reduce the amount of nitrogen in waterways.
-The rule controls the amount of synthetic nitrogen fertiliser that farmers may apply to grazed land.
-Exceeding the N-cap requires resource consent (see below).
+The nitrogen cap (N-cap) rule is one of several regulations implemented through the National Environmental Standard for Freshwater (NESF).
+The rule controls the amount of synthetic nitrogen fertiliser that farmers may apply to land in pastoral land use.

 The N-cap applies to synthetic nitrogen fertiliser that is more than 5 percent nitrogen by dry weight, for example manufactured urea, diammonium phosphate and sulphate of ammonia.